tanvik7072/OptiClave/README.md

 ## Usage

 Once setup and the Python script is running, a window should appear showing the view of the camera.
-Place a sample above the cameraon the platform and use this to adjust the focus of the microscope until a clear imaage can be seen.
+Place a sample above the cameraon the platform and use this to adjust the focus of the microscope until a clear image can be seen.

 Within the console:
 Press S to take a screenshot